 Source: Chief of Staff Paper #1 Army Multi-Domain Transformation Ready to Win in Competition and Conflict, March 16, 2021, p.
-12. Notes: HIMARS: High-Mobility Artillery Rocket System presently in use by the U.S. Army and Marine Corps.
-While not explicitly stated, the first Military Intelligence (MI) Company depicted is assumed to be terrestrially focused, while the second Military Intelligence Company, based on its military symbol, is assumed to be space-focused.
-The Army notes each MDTF will be tailored to Combatant Commander requirements, so it is possible that the notional MDTF in Figure 1 may contain more, fewer, or other types of units depending on the requirements of its assigned theater of operations.
-In addition, the Mid-Range Capabilities (MRC) Battery and the Long-Range Hypersonic Weapon (LRHW) Battery depicted in Figure 1 are not, at present, fully established and equipped units.
-The Army currently plans to field its first MRC and LRHW units in FY2023.
+12. Notes: (1) HIMARS: High-Mobility Artillery Rocket System presently in use by the U.S. Army and Marine Corps.
+(2) While not explicitly stated, the first Military Intelligence (MI) Company depicted is assumed to be terrestrially focused, while the second Military Intelligence Company, based on its military symbol, is assumed to be space-focused.
+(3) Mid-Range Capabilities (MRC) Battery is now known as the Strategic Mid-Range Fires (SMRF) Battery.
+The Army notes each MDTF will be tailored to Combatant Commander requirements, so it is possible the notional MDTF in Figure 1 may contain more, fewer, or other types of units depending on the requirements of its assigned theater of operations.
+The Strategic Mid-Range Fires (SMRF) Battery (formerly known as the Mid-Range Capabilities (MRC) Battery) and the Long-Range Hypersonic Weapon (LRHW) Battery depicted in Figure 1 are not, at present, fully established and equipped units.
+Army Plans for MDTFs The Army originally planned to build five MDTFs: two aligned to the Indo-Pacific region; one aligned to Europe; one stationed in the Arctic region and oriented on multiple threats; and a fifth MDTF aligned for global response.
+The 1st MDTF is headquartered at Joint Base Lewis-McChord, WA, and aligned to the U.S. Army Pacific.
+Ist MDTF Since its 2017 activation, the 1st MDTF has participated in a variety of exercises.
+In February 2023, the 1st MDTF's long-range fires battalion, 5th Battalion, 3rd Field Artillery Regiment, deployed a LRHW system over 3,100 miles from Joint Base Lewis-McChord to Cape Canaveral, FL, during Thunderbolt Strike, a full rehearsal of expeditionary hypersonic launch capabilities.
+2nd MDTF On April 13, 2021, the Army announced it would station its 2nd MDTF in Germany.

-Army Plans for MDTFs

-The Army originally planned to build five MDTFs: two aligned to the Indo-Pacific region; one aligned to Europe; one stationed in the Arctic region and oriented on multiple threats; and a fifth MDTF aligned for global response.
-The 1st MDTF is headquartered at Joint Base Lewis-McChord, Washington, and aligned to the U.S. Army Pacific.

-Army Announces 2nd MDTF Stationing in Europe

-On April 13, 2021, the Army announced it would station its second MDTF in Germany.
 The Germany-based MDTF is to support U.S. Army Europe and Africa.
 The Germany-based MDTF is to be composed of field artillery units; composite air and missile defense units; intelligence, cyberspace, electronic warfare, and space units; and aviation and brigade support elements.
 Soldiers assigned to the Germany-based MDTF and their accompanying family members are to be part of U.S. Army Garrison Wiesbaden.
-On September 16, 2021, the Army activated the 2nd MDTF at Clay Kaserne in Wiesbaden, initially consisting of a headquarters element; and space detachment; and a brigade support company.
+On September 16, 2021, the Army activated the 2nd MDTF at Clay Kaserne in Wiesbaden, initially consisting of a headquarters element; an intelligence, cyberspace, electronic warfare, and space detachment; and a brigade support company.
+3rd MDTF The Army activated the 3rd MDTF at Schofield Barracks, Hawaii, in September 2022.

-3rd MDTF

-The Army activated the 3rd MDTF at Schofield Barracks, Hawaii, in September 2022.
 The 3rd MDTF is to support the U.S. Army Pacific as a component of U.S. Indo-Pacific Command (USINDOPACOM).
-The initial tranche of 383 soldiers for the 3rd MDTF began arriving in Hawaii in the summer of 2022.
-Reportedly, the commander of U.S. Army Pacific stated in March 2023 that the 3rd MDTF would be fully operational by May 2023.
-It is not known if all of the 3rd MDTF's subordinate units will be stationed in Hawaii or perhaps somewhere else in the USINDOPACOM region.

-MDTF Participation in Indo-Pacific Exercises

-Reportedly, from May 2022 through October 2022, the 1st MDTF deployed 16 cells across 10 time zones to support exercises.
+The 3rd MDTF participated in its first exercise May 4-19, 2023, as part of exercise Northern Edge 23-1.
+MDTF Participation in Indo-Pacific Exercises Reportedly, from May 2022 through October 2022, the 1st MDTF deployed 16 cells across 10 time zones to support exercises.
 During the Rim of the Pacific (RIMPAC) 2022 exercise, the 1st MDTF simulated using space assets to shut down satellites, used electronic warfare (EW) to jam enemy communications, and simulated launching a long-range strike against an enemy ship.
 In 2023, the Army reportedly plans for the 1st and 3rd MDTF to participate in more than 15 exercises in eight different countries, as well as adding more than 1,400 soldiers from 39 different branches to the 1st and 3rd MDTFs.

-A Third MDTF for the Indo-Pacific?
+A 3rd MDTF for the Indo-Pacific?